trimstray/nginx-admins-handbook/README.md

 worker_processes * worker_connections = max connections
 ```

 According to this: if you are running **4** worker processes with **4,096** worker connections per worker, you will be able to serve **16,384** connections.
-Of course, these are the NGINX settings.
-Please note that these are limited by the kernel (number of connections, number of open files, or number of processes).
+Of course, these are the NGINX settings limited by the kernel (number of connections, number of open files, or number of processes).

   > At this point, I would like to mention about [Understanding socket and port in TCP](https://medium.com/fantageek/understanding-socket-and-port-in-tcp-2213dc2e9b0c).
 It is a great and short explanation.
 I also recommend to read [Theoretical maximum number of open TCP connections that a modern Linux box can have](https://stackoverflow.com/questions/2332741/what-is-the-theoretical-maximum-number-of-open-tcp-connections-that-a-modern-lin).